haltim/Timothy-Odugbemi-Minimalistic_Storefront-/README.md

  then
 ### `npm start`

- This is a test, the  backend can be found at https://github.com/scandiweb/junior-react-endpoint.
+ This is a test project, the  backend can be found at https://github.com/scandiweb/junior-react-endpoint.

  This Figma Prototype of the code is  available at https://www.figma.com/file/MSyCAqVy1UgNap0pvqH6H3/Junior-Frontend-Test-Designs-(Public)?node-id=0%3A1